Here is the list of 16 plant-based protein sources for vegetarians and vegans along with the role of protein in our body.

 Raw wheat grains are crushed and broken into small pieces.
 This process involves minimal processing that helps to keep the husk and germs of wheat kernel intact.

 Bulger is slightly different.
-This is parboiled and then broken whereas Dalia is completely unprocessed.
-When cooked Dalia is softer one but bulgur comes with a little bite to the grain.
+This is parboiled and then broken whereas broken wheat is completely unprocessed.
+When cooked this cracked wheat is a little softer but bulgur comes with a bite to the grain.

-Protein in daliya takes a long time to digest, suppresses hunger, boosts metabolism by activating weight regulating hormones.
+Protein is broken wheat takes a long time to digest, suppresses hunger, boosts metabolism by activating weight regulating hormones.
 It is extremely low on calories, making it an ideal food choice for a weight loss diet.